MiquelMarinoEspinosa/Tennis-Refactoring-Kata-PHP/README.md

   - Pass the new test fields as parameter to create `TennisGame1`
   - Refactor `TestMaster` to use the new fields
     - Refactor `TestMaster` to use the new `firstPlayer` field.
 Initialized it as `player1` as default value
+    - Refactor `TestMaster` to use the new `secondPlayer` field.
+Initialized it as `player2` as default value